 “Space flight change the perception of all people regardless of their nationality, their religion, the place from which they started, be it South Asia, or America or Russia.
 The Earth is small.
 You look at the atmosphere that protects us, at this very narrow blue strip above the surface of the Earth, and then you realize, ‘What are we doing?’
 We try to divide religion, this religion is good and that one is bad; we divide resources, gas and oil.
 The first thought you have is that many things which people do are not worthy of the name of the civilization called humanity.”

-Recognition of our mistakes is the beginning of change and the doorway to wisdom.
+Recognition of our mistakes is the doorway to wisdom and the beginning of substantive change.
 Historical records show that human progress favours learning the hard way.
 On the Garden Path we recognize our failures as opportunities to learn and perhaps even realize deeper meaning in our lives.

 Meaning and a noble purpose inspire and set humans free.
 To find meaning and turn things about at this late stage is a moonshot for sure.
 So we start with small, specific actions.
 Little things that amount to opening the door of our space capsule and stepping out into the real world.
 One small step for man.
 One giant leap for mankind.